A rundown of the new changes to entry requirements for the Galapagos Islands in 2018 and what they mean for visitors.

 The transit control card was established to keep track of people entering and leaving the Galapagos Islands.
 The card is issued at the airport and then shown upon entering the Baltra Airport in the Galapagos.
 After returning to the mainland, the card is relinquished.

-There is a new system in place where you register your details online here by clicking on the pre-registro option from the left hand menu.
+There is a new system in place where you register your details online.
 The website is initially in Spanish and can cause a security flag.
 For a breakdown in English about what you need to complete the form, reference this page.

 For people who are visiting the islands and staying in a private residence, or other places not referenced in the new laws, a personal invitation from a resident of the Galapagos is required.
 The invitation should include specific dates that coincide with the previously mentioned legal limits of 60 days.
 Here is an example of a sample letter in Spanish.
 (Courtesy of the Galapagos Conservancy.)